 I had set a target to write 15 blog articles at the beginning of this year.
 In the end, I managed to achieve this goal.
 I managed to write 17 blog posts and six book reviews.
 My blog managed to get much traffic this year, mainly thanks to some of my technical posts.

 I got some good responses from people about my technical blog posts.
 My aim to start writing technical posts was to keep an account of what I learn.
 It feels very nice when I go back to my posts to read how I did something last time.
 So I consider myself successful that at least I could benefit from my writing.

 Though, in 2018, after leaving college, the frequency of technical posts on this blog has dipped to almost zero.
-Probably it is because I am not exploring enough after joining the corporate world.
-In college, I used Linux all the times, but now it is nearly four months since I last booted Linux in my system.
-I think it is yet another phase of my learning and I will take some time adjusting with this.
-I have some nice technical post ideas, and I hope that I will be able to articulate them soon next year.
+It is probably because I am not exploring enough after joining the corporate world.
+In college, I used Linux all the time, but now it is nearly four months since I last booted Linux in my system.
+I think it is yet another phase of my learning, and I will take some time adjusting with this.
+I have some lovely technical post ideas, and I hope that I will be able to articulate them soon next year.

 This year, I discovered my interest in Economics.
 I am reading some economics-related literature lately.
-It is a nice shift from my all-CS life.
+It is a subtle shift from my all-CS life.
 I plan to read a lot of economics-related books in 2019 to gain more expertise in this domain.
-But I still need to figure out a way to stop it from interfering with my first (or second maybe!) love.
+But I still need to figure out a way to stop it from interfering with my first (or second, maybe!) love.

 Some of my favorite reads from this year (not in any particular order) -

 Technology / CS